semanticsean/ATAT/contribute.md

 Pass custom LLM settings for each API call based on agent record details, e.g. add custom temp, max_tokens, etc. to each agent record; and write shortcode to control custom LLM controls through shortcode.

+Modify onboarding so the "semantic-life.com" domain name is replaced by whatever the user chooses, including new_agents.py.

 Develop a robust email constructor to handle various client types, history management, and CSS.
 Overhaul email formatting and structure to address issues with quoted printable, Gmail quotes, divs, and email construction loops.